Manufacturing Engineer

 Personally, I have a bachelor’s degree in mechanical engineering.
 At my company, they also required at least three years of experience in what they said was “an engineering atmosphere” with cross-functional departments.
 Plus, they wanted three-plus years in shop-floor “production environment” experience, especially in industrial capital equipment design and assembly, and experience with rotating equipment.
 But the latter was not totally required, it was only preferred.
 My company was also looking for someone with knowledge of LEAN principles.
 Besides all of this, they preferred someone who was proficient in computer-aided design (CAD) which I am, Microsoft Office (including Microsoft Project), and an Enterprise Resource Planning (ERP) system.
 I recommend that you at least have some knowledge of what these systems are and how they operate—if you’re not fully versed.

-In the job I have, I have a lot of interaction with the engineering group, and purchasing, I work hard to make sure our company’s key performance indicators (KPIs) are met, and I sometimes lead the systems production group.
+How much I make: If you’ve been reading this series of profiles, you know that the salary of a lot of different job functions is very much based on company size, niche market, and geographical location.
+I make the average salary of $92,000 a year, however, the pay ranges from $76,000 to over $100,000.
+In this job, I have a lot of interaction with the engineering group and purchasing, I work hard to make sure our company’s key performance indicators (KPIs) are met, and I sometimes lead the systems production group.
 This helps me short-term and with my long-term salary aspirations.
 The more you know what to do, and the more important you are to the company, the more upper management will value you.

 Check out the other Pump PROfiles!